roanokecollege/laravel/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

+## About this Repository

+This is a bog-standard Laravel 6.0^ laravel install, customized for use in Roanoke College projects.
+If you want the standard version of laravel, please look at the laravel/laravel package.

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: